Health Effects From Biological Contaminants

 - Always use the correct fuel for the appliance.

 - Use only water-clear ASTM 1-K kerosene for kerosene heaters.
 The use of kerosene other than 1-K could lead to a release of more pollutants in your home.
 Never use gasoline in a kerosene heater because it can cause a fire or an explosion.
 Using even small amounts of gasoline could cause a fire.

 - Use seasoned hardwoods (elm, maple, oak) instead of softwoods (cedar, fir, pine) in wood-burning stoves and fireplaces.
 Hardwoods are better because they burn hotter and form less creosote, an oily, black tar that sticks to chimneys and stove pipes.
-Do not use green or wet woods as the primary wood because as for hardwood floors is important to keep them clean, so the use of the best vacuums for hardwood floors is essential for this.
+Do not use green or wet woods as the primary wood because as for hardwood floors is important to keep them clean.
+You can try contacting a tiler dublin that can renovate your bathroom and kitchen.
 Never burn painted scrap wood or wood treated with preservatives, because they could release highly toxic pollutants, such as arsenic or lead.
 Plastics, charcoal, and colored paper, such as comics and wrapping paper, also produce pollutants.
 Never burn anything that the stove or fireplace manufacturer does not recommend.

 - Never use a range, oven or dryer to heat your home.
 When you misuse gas appliances in this way, they can produce fatal amounts of carbon monoxide.
 They can produce high levels of nitrogen dioxide, too.

 - Never use an unvented combustion heater overnight or in a room where you are sleeping.
 Carbon monoxide from combustion heaters can reach dangerous levels.

 - Never ignore a safety device when it shuts off an appliance.
 It means that something is wrong.
 Read your appliance instructions to find out what you should do, or have a professional check out the problem.